-I will use Green Giant’s prices only because I know what they are – however, most lawn care companies in our area have similar pricing.
+I will use Green Giant’s prices only because I know what they are.
+However, most lawn care companies in our area in southern Pennsylvania have similar pricing.

 I will use Scott’s 4-Step Turf Builder program for the Do-It-Yourself comparison because Scott’s program is one of the most popular and well-known brands (for a good reason – it can work very well).
 And, since Scott’s products are sold on a retail level, we can easily find their prices.